Waleedmz10/Waleedmz10.github.io/_posts/2026-06-23-One-Connected-Camera-15000-Eyes.md

 Each step is ordinary on its own.
 Stacked together, they turn one quiet bench project into an internet-wide problem.
 Anyone who stops at "we passed the network test" misses this completely — because the root cause sits below the layer they tested, and the damage shows up above it.

-> 📷 Screenshot 15 (optional but recommended) — a simple diagram of the chain (clean test → hardware → files → full control → no-password video → fingerprint → 15,000).
-I can make this as an SVG for you, like the dashcam post.

 ## Lessons

 **For the people who build these devices:**